alinionutpopa/dmhs/README.md

 # Deep Multitask Architecture for Integrated 2D and 3D Human Sensing

 This package contains code for the Deep Multitask Human Sensing (DMHS) method, published in the CVPR 2017 paper [Deep Multitask Architecture for Integrated 2D and 3D Human Sensing](http://www.maths.lth.se/matematiklth/personal/sminchis/papers/dmhs-cvpr17.pdf).
-Our software is built on top of the [Caffe](http://caffe.berkeleyvision.org/) deep learning library and the [Convolutional Pose Machines](https://github.com/shihenw/convolutional-pose-machines-release).
+Our software is built on top of the [Caffe](http://caffe.berkeleyvision.org/) deep learning library used by the [Convolutional Pose Machines](https://github.com/shihenw/convolutional-pose-machines-release) model.
 The current version was developed by:

 [Alin-Ionut Popa](http://109.101.234.42//people.php?ID_p=23)
 and